martin-montas/Retro-Pong-Game-Using-Python/README.md

 # Retro-Pong-Game-Using-Python
-This simple game was created using python/pygame
+This simple game was created using python/pygame therefore it should be already installed in your system.

 the controls are: